jrosell/rix-run/README.md

 # rix-run

-Command line tool to run R scripts that are anotated with rix roxygen2 tags.
+Command line tool to run R scripts that are annotated with rix roxygen2 tags.

 ## Supported tags